RGBT Salient Object Detection: A Large-scale Dataset and Benchmark: Attention-based Deep Fusion Network

 where $\sigma$ denotes the sigmoid function, Conv denotes the convolutional operation and $*$ denotes multiply operation.

 The spatial-wise attention is complementary to the channel attention.
-Different from channel attention, spatial attention focuses on structural information and its map is generated with the spatial relationship between features.
-In a specific, we first apply average pooling and max pooling operations to features along the channel axis and connect these features to produce efficient descriptors.
-Next, we obtain a two-dimensional feature map with a standard convolution layer, represented as follows:
+Different from channel-wise attention, spatial-wise attention focuses on structural information and it highlights the informative spatial positions in the features.
+In specific, we first apply average pooling and max pooling operations to features along the channel axis and connect these features to produce efficient descriptors.
+Next, we obtain a two-dimensional feature map with a standard convolution layer.
+Finally, the spatial attention weight vector is obtained by a sigmoid function.
+The specific process can be expressed as:

 where $\sigma$ denotes the sigmoid function and $f^{k*k}$ represents a convolution operation with the filter size of $k*k$.